 Current feed - Learning Resources – NASA

-NASA Astronauts to Answer Questions from Students in New YorkStudents in New York will hear from NASA astronauts Jack Hathaway and Chris Williams as they answer prerecorded science, technology, engineering, and mathematics (STEM) questions while aboard the International Space Station.
-The Earth-to-space call will begin at 12:05 p.m.
-EDT Wednesday, March 11, and will stream live on the agency’s Learn With NASA YouTube channel. […]
+NASA Astronauts to Answer Questions from Students in New YorkStudents in New York will hear from NASA astronaut Jessica Meir as she answers their prerecorded science, technology, engineering, and mathematics (STEM) questions while aboard the International Space Station.
+The Earth-to-space call will begin at 11:05 p.m.
+EDT Thursday, May 28, and will stream live on the agency’s Learn With NASA YouTube channel.
+This event […]